 The surroundings of Lake Tianchi, regardless of how the lake came to be named, are imposingly beautiful.
 Surrounded by the towering, snow-capped peaks of Mount Bogda in the distance, and surrounded more immediately by spruce, pine and cypress trees as well as by fields of wildflowers, Lake Tianchi offers some breathtakingly beautiful landscapes, especially during the fall, when the leaves are changing color and the deep blue skies, dotted with puffy, cottony clouds, seem as clear and crisp as the weather itself.
 Lake Tianchi, which is only a 4-hour drive from Urumqi, is also a welcome retreat from the summer heat of low-lying Urumqi (note that nearby Turpan, which lies in the Turpan Depression, gets so depressingly hot during the peak of summer that it has been nicknamed "Hell"!).

-Lake Tianchi is roughly crescent shaped, being some 3000 meters in length and roughly half of that in width.
+Lake Tianchi is roughly crescent-shaped, being some 3000 meters in length and roughly half of that in width.
 At its deepest point, the north-south oriented lake measures 105 meters in depth.
-Lake Tianchi holds an average of 160 millions of cubic meters of water.
+Lake Tianchi holds an average of 160 million cubic meters of water.
 Trails snake through the surrounding terrain, from rocky outcroppings to forested patches to open, hilly, pastureland that, in season, is carpeted with wildflowers.

 The mountain on which Lake Tianchi is situated, Mount Bogda (meaning "God", in Mongolian), is characterized by four climatic belts: a deciduous belt near the base of the mountain, a coniferous belt farther up the mountain, a sub-alpine to alpine belt above this, and finally, an ice-and-snow belt near the mountain's peaks.